gz/rust-cpuid/README.md

 # cpuid [![Crates.io](https://img.shields.io/crates/v/raw_cpuid.svg)](https://crates.io/crates/raw-cpuid) [![Standard checks](https://github.com/gz/rust-cpuid/actions/workflows/standard.yml/badge.svg)](https://github.com/gz/rust-cpuid/actions/workflows/standard.yml)

 A library to parse the x86 CPUID instruction, written in rust with no external dependencies.
 The implementation closely resembles the Intel CPUID manual description.
-The library does only depend on libcore.
+The library works in `no_std` environments.
+Some additional cargo features require `std` (e.g., pretty printing, serialization).

 - For Intel platforms: The code should be in sync with the March 2018 revision of the Intel Architectures SDM.
 - For AMD platforms it should be in sync with the [AMD64 systems manual no. 24594](https://www.amd.com/system/files/TechDocs/24594.pdf),  Revision 3.32 (March 2021).